Breech Baby – Causes, Risks, and Turning

 What Happens If You Have to Deliver a Breech Baby?

-With a smooth flow of pregnancy, when at the last minute the baby is breech or if you can’t have the delivery you expected it to be, many pregnant women get stressed and anxious if the baby won’t turn.
-But it is important to trust the process and the medical experts and try as many natural techniques as you want to between 34 and 36 weeks of pregnancy.
+With a smooth flow of pregnancy, when at the last minute the baby is breech, or if you can’t have the delivery you expected, many pregnant women get stressed and anxious if the baby won’t turn.
+But it is important to trust the process and the medical experts and try as many natural techniques as you can between 34 and 36 weeks of pregnancy.
 If you have any doubts, do not hesitate to voice your concerns.

 Things to Keep in Mind

 Flipping a breech baby can be a challenging task.
-And, if you try the above techniques and exercises, you may get to achieve what you desire for.
-However, there are some things to keep in mind so as to avoid any issues during the course of pregnancy or during the labour.
+And, if you try the above techniques and exercises, you may get to achieve what you desire.
+However, there are some things to keep in mind so as to avoid any issues during the course of pregnancy or during labour.

-- In case your baby is still breech by the end of 37th week of pregnancy, medical assistance is strictly recommended.
-It is important to note that ECV or External Cephalic Version for manually turning a breech baby would be conducted in such cases.
+- In case your baby is still breech by the end of the 37th week of pregnancy, medical assistance is strictly recommended.
+It is important to note that ECV, or an External Cephalic Version, for manually turning a breech baby, could be conducted in such cases.

-- If you have any pain or discomfort during exercising, stop immediately.
+- If you have any pain or discomfort during exercise, stop immediately.

 - Drink as much water as you can.
-Drinking fluids are one effective solution for al body problems, and there is no denying this fact.
+Drinking fluids is one effective solution for all body problems, and there is no denying this fact.

-- Trust yourself, your baby, and your body; sometimes all you need to do is wait and to get your baby turn into heads down position naturally.
+- Trust yourself, your baby, and your body; sometimes, all you need to do is wait and get your baby to turn into a head-down position naturally.
 Panicking is not the solution here.

 - Talking can be helpful sometimes.
 It is the words that come from the heart that can prove to be helpful.
 Talk to your belly; let the baby hear what you want and what he needs to do in this situation.